LibertyDSNP/spec/pages/DSNP/Types/Reply.md

 ### contentHash

-- MUST be the [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the reference at the URL
+- MUST be a valid [multihash](https://github.com/multiformats/multihash) encoding of the hash output for the bytes of the content at the URL, generated with a [Supported Hashing Algorithm](../Announcements.md#supported-hashing-algorithms).

 ### fromId